LITERATURE & ARCHITECTURE

 Turkey: Istanbul and Troy

-In March 1810 he sailed with his friend Hobhouse from Greece with to Constantinople (now Istanbul, Turkey).
+In March 1810 he sailed with his friend Hobhouse from Greece to Constantinople (now Istanbul, Turkey).
 They visited the site of Troy, and swam the Hellespont (present-day Dardanelles) in imitation of Leander.